Get all the latest data for Seville

 Which areas in Seville have the highest property prices per square meter in 2026?

-As of early 2026, the three most expensive areas for property in Seville are Centro (the historic core), Triana (the traditional neighborhood across the river), and Prado de San Sebastian, Felipe II, and Bueno Monreal (the university and park district).
+As of early 2026, the three most expensive areas to buy property in Seville are Centro (around 4,000 euros per square meter), Triana (around 3,685 euros per square meter), and the Prado de San Sebastian - Felipe II - Bueno Monreal corridor (around 3,675 euros per square meter).

-• Centro (Santa Cruz, Arenal-Museo-Tetuan, Alfalfa): walkability to landmarks, deep owner-occupier demand, and tourism appeal
+• Centro (Arenal - Museo - Tetuan, Santa Cruz, Alfalfa): walkability to monuments, deep owner-occupier demand, and a limited supply of full-floor apartments.

 Which areas in Seville have the most affordable property prices in 2026?